Affordable Homeownership IS Within Reach!

 The application process takes approximately three to five months, depending on the volume of applications received.
 Once your application has been approved, you become a Partner Family!
 The entire process, from start to finish, typically takes about one year.

-Get your Pre-Application Questionnaire: Completed forms are added to our contact list for current and future opportunities.
-Even if you are not interested in the areas in which we are building, or we don’t have any houses currently available, we encourage you to submit your questionnaire to be included in our database for future home opportunities.
-If you qualify, we will contact you to invite you to submit a complete application for homeownership in your preferred region of the county (as available).
+Let’s Get Connected!!
+Please fill out our Homeownership Pre-Application Form to be added to our contact list for current and future opportunities.
+Even if you are not interested in the areas in which we are building, or we don’t have any houses currently available, we encourage you to submit the Homeownership Pre-Application Form to be included in our database for future home opportunities.
+If you meet our guidelines, we will contact you to invite you to submit a complete application for homeownership in your preferred region of the county (as available) as houses become available.

 For more information, please contact Stefanie Clark at firstname.lastname@example.org or call 215.822.2812 x307.